liamappelbe/fftea/README.md

 See the example for more detailed usage.

+## Performance Tips

+If you need to squeeze every last CPU cycle out of your FFT, try these tips:

+- Construct your `FFT` object once, and reuse it, rather than constructing it each time you want to do an FFT.
+- Avoid unnecessary array allocations.
+If you need to do many FFTs, try reusing the same input array, and just overwrite the data.
+All the FFT methods have documentation stating whether they allocate any new arrays.
+- If you're doing something like: input data source -> manually convert to a `List<double>` -> pass to `FFT.realFft`, this is a bit inefficient.
+Instead
+  do: input data source -> manually convert to a `Float64x2List` -> pass to `FFT.inPlaceFft`.
+This eliminates an array alocation and conversion.
+- Try to use power of two sized arrays.
+For example, if you're computing a spectrogram, you can usually just round up the chunk size to the next power of two.
+Or if you're filtering some audio, try padding your input with silence until it's a power of two, and then trimming the silence afterwards.

 ## Technical Details

 Fast Fourier Transform isn't really a single algorithm.
 It's a family of